Our Economy is An Illusion That Impoverishes Us

 “The study of money, above all other fields in economics, is one in which complexity is used to disguise truth or to evade truth, not to reveal it.
 The process by which banks create money is so simple the mind is repelled.”

-— John Kenneth Galbraith, Harvard professor of economics
+— John Kenneth Galbraith, Professor of Economics, Harvard University

 If you’re an American like me, you’ve been living in a distorted reality.